 Life is complex, and often very challenging.
 Accumulating chronic stress causes misery and can kill.
 She wants to help you build a path to health with you, a path that provides you with the tools you need to nourish yourself, cultivate your resilience, sustain your wellness, prevent future illness, and "be your best self," even when things get stressful.
 Dr. Shah's goal is that you feel great and require less and less assistance from her.
 She has observed how a small investment in one's health now can stave off chronic disease and potentially huge medical costs in the future.

 I know first hand how integrative medicine can come to the rescue when a problem fails to be solved by 'conventional' Western medical treatments.
-I have been on my own personal health and healing journey and have successfully addressed my own chronic neck pain, allergies, serious women's health issue, skin disorder, autoimmune problem, pre-diabetes & elevated cholesterol, knee pain (twice surgically repaired), and anxiety with integrative approaches.
+I have been on my own personal health and healing journey and have successfully addressed my own chronic neck pain, weight issues, allergies, serious women's health issue, skin disorder, autoimmune problem, pre-diabetes & elevated cholesterol, knee pain (twice surgically repaired), and anxiety with integrative approaches.
 If you'd like to know more, just ask!